B.S.Ch.E. in Chemical Engineering

 - Alternative to Engr 313: The combination of Manf 251 and 252

 - Alternatives for 300-level technical electives: Manf 253, Manf 254, and the combination of Bisc 160, 161, 162, and 163.
 In the case of the Bisc 160-163 series, the student must take all 8 credits to fulfill the requirement for one 3-credit technical elective.
-A maximum of 3 credits of Ch E 330 may be used to satisfy the technical elective requirements.
+A maximum of 3 credits of Ch E 330 may be used to satisfy one of the technical elective requirements.

 Other Academic Requirements